vinayydv3695/HollowDots/README.md

 The following playbooks are available in the `playbooks/` directory:

 - **`main.yml`**: This is the main playbook that sets up the entire system.
-It installs all the necessary packages, copies the dotfiles, and configures the system settings.
+It installs all the necessary packages, copies the dotfiles, and aconfigs the system settings.
 - **`update.yml`**: This playbook updates the system packages.
 - **`deploy.yml`**: This playbook deploys the dotfiles to the local machine.
-- **`ssh-setup.yml`**: This playbook helps in setting up SSH keys for secure remote management.

 ### Usage